- 0 (Registered)

 - Roberto Sorrentino

 Upon enrollment you will have to certify your access title.
 This step is mandatory and without a certified and comparable title the University of Siena will have to exclude you from the master.
-Moreover, you must certify the paperworks on time, of course (time will be declared in the admission notice soon).

 The steps, recapped